WaluigiBSOD/waluigibsod.github.io/README.md

 ## How was Made

-Made using [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus) and with only HTML and CSS, no JavaScript as it's not needed (but it's used in other repositories as they actually need it).
+Made using [Haroopad](http://pad.haroopress.com/) and [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus) with only HTML and CSS, no JavaScript as it's not needed (but it's used in other repositories as they actually need it).

 It's very minimalist, but looks pretty good overall.